bcookn/bcookn.github.io/README.md

 <br>
 > -- Oxford Media Briefing, 2015

-<br> This project evaluates GHG emissions on a neighborhood-level.
+This project evaluates GHG emissions on a neighborhood-level.
 I am primarily interested in differences in emissions between high income neighborhoods and low income neighborhoods.
 To do this, I will be utilizing subclassification and matching via k-nearest neighbors to control for the differences in means and estimate average treatment effects.

 Test photo: